CRM and Data PlatformsEmail Marketing & AutomationSocial Media & Influencer Marketing

 Is Having an Online Social Presence a Boon or Bane?

-• It can tarnish a brand’s image if too many negative posts are seen on public domains such as Facebook, Twitter, etc. Being honest and forthcoming can help reduce the damage to the highest extent possible.
+• It can tarnish a brand’s image if too many negative posts are seen on public domains such as Facebook, Twitter, etc. Being honest and forthcoming can help reduce the damage to the greatest extent possible.

 • It requires constant monitoring and instant responses to avoid customer flak.